-The Environmental Advisory Committee (EAC) is asking residents to help support pollinators during spring as they look for their first food sources of the season (normally dandelions or other weeds/flowers), places to hide and protection from night-time frost.
+No Mow May is an option to help support pollinators during spring as they look for their first food sources of the season (normally dandelions or other weeds/flowers), places to hide, and protection from night-time frost.
 Having longer grass, or leaves, around your yard gives them a safe place to shelter.
-This movement is important as research indicates a mass extinction of insects is underway.
-Of particular concern in recent years, is the decline of the bee population.

-The Town and the Committee would like to continue learning and engaging with the community to consider initiatives to promote and enhance habitats for pollinators and healthy ecosystems for all residents.
+The Town and the EAC would like to continue learning and engaging with the community to consider initiatives to promote and enhance habitats for pollinators and healthy ecosystems for all residents.
 We encourage residents to look at Pollinator and Native Plant Gardening Resources to see a full list of ways to help feed the bees!

 How can you participate?